Lane formation and aggregation spots in a model of ants: Introduction

 \section{Introduction}

-Collective behaviours of animals can persist over large distances and for long times.
-One example can be found in the self-organisation of ants.
-Amongst the different known species of ants (Formicidae), ranging in the 20.000s, there are many ways in which they use chemicals to organise collectively.
-Using chemical (olfactory) cues, they organise themselves into trails connecting their nests and food sources or into ant armies to capture moving prey \cite{attygalle1985ant,holldobler1995chemistry}.
+Collective behaviors of animals can persist over large distances and for long times.
+One example can be found in the self-organization of ants.
+Amongst the different known species of ants (Formicidae), ranging in the 20\,000s, there are many ways in which they use chemicals to organize collectively.
+Using chemical (olfactory) cues, they organize themselves into trails connecting their nests and food sources or into ant armies to capture moving prey \cite{attygalle1985ant,holldobler1995chemistry}.
 The foraging trails can last for months and extend over vast distances.
 It is common to see ants move bidirectionally along the trails, split into incoming and outgoing groups, either bringing food back to the nest or going out to get new food \cite{fourcassie2010ant,knaden2016sensory}.

 Ant colonies have long amazed researchers with their ability to regulate traffic and prevent jams in crowded conditions, as may occur in trails along confined spaces.
 In fact, ants appear to do better than humans at traffic regulation at high densities \cite{dussutour2004optimal}.
 In lab experiments using narrow bridges connecting the nest and a food source, researchers found that ants can sustain a constant flow at high densities as opposed to the typical reduction in flow due to congestion in traffic models \cite{poissonnier2019experimental}.
-To understand such behaviour, one may turn to microscopic or individual-based models that track every single ant in the colony and their interactions.
+To understand such behavior, one may turn to microscopic or individual-based models that track every single ant in the colony and their interactions.
 In the case of ants, as customary in active matter systems, one typically accounts for the time evolution of the position and the orientation of each ant.
-Microscopic models of active matter have been used to study a vast array of different complex behaviours such as lane formation \cite{bacik2023lane,burger2016lane,sieben2017collective}, bird flocking \cite{carrillo2010asymptotic,chate2020dry,degond2013macroscopic,kruk2020traveling}, biological flows \cite{ohm2022weakly,saintillan2015theory} and clustering \cite{bruna2022phase,buttinoni2013dynamical,cates2015motility,liebchen2018synthetic}.
+Microscopic models of active matter have been used to study a vast array of different complex behaviors such as lane formation \cite{bacik2023lane,burger2016lane,sieben2017collective}, bird flocking \cite{carrillo2010asymptotic,chate2020dry,degond2013macroscopic,kruk2020traveling}, biological flows \cite{ohm2022weakly,saintillan2015theory} and clustering \cite{bruna2022phase,buttinoni2013dynamical,cates2015motility,liebchen2018synthetic}.